sulu/SuluFormBundle/Resources/doc/dynamic.md

 # Dynamic Form

-This part describes step by step how to create a static form with this bundle.
+This part describes step by step how to create a dynamic form with this bundle.

 ## Basic Sulu Template